alefesouza/laravel-vue-boilerplate/README.md

 * i18n for English, Portuguese and Spanish, based on browser language settings.
 * Authentication using Laravel Sanctum.
 * WebSockets with Laravel Echo and Pusher.
+* Working service worker with Workbox for better PWA development.
 * Dockerfile configured with PHP 7.4, Node.js 12 and Composer, with MySQL and phpMyAdmin on Docker Compose.

 You can check it live [on this website](https://lvb.as.dev), with the credentials: